ten8mystery/REBELLION/README.md

 # THE PLAN

-We will upgrade over time, from this beginning of being a mirror of emerald, to a whole virtual Windows 10 machine.
+We will upgrade over time, from this beginning of being a mirror of nebula, to a whole virtual Windows 10 machine.

 # CREDITS

 my boi hat_studio is a part of this cool thing. shoutout to him.
-Also credit creators of emerald.
+Also credit creators of nebula.
 I copied the whole thing for this. so, shoutout to them.